Let’s Make Exodus Not Suck

 Thousands of vehicles stuck in line to exit Black Rock City on the final day of Black Rock City, 2022 (Photo by Scott London)

 Each of the factors identified below has different impacts on Exodus experience and wait times.
 No single issue created the whole situation, but each played a role in the snarl up of 2022.
-We’ll reveal the problems we unearthed in the first section, and then outline how these will be addressed in 2023, below.
+We’ll reveal the problems we unearthed in the first section, and then outline how these were addressed in subsequent years, below.

 Information: Though we did not consistently announce accurate wait times on Burning Man Information Radio (BMIR), many people (70% of survey respondents) did not tune in to seek information for taking off from their camp.
 The dedicated “Gate Road and traffic information” radio station, Gate Advisory Radio Station (otherwise known as GARS) was not operational in 2022.